 - Latin Name- Pinus Ponderosa Hardy Planting Zone- 3-7 Mature Height- 60-100 ft Width- 25-30 Sun or Shade- Prefers Full Sun

 - THIS PLANT CAN NOT SHIP TO THE FOLLOWING STATES:

 Below are the available bulk discount rates for each individual item when you purchase a certain amount

 Here's how your plants will look on arrival.
 All plants are dormant with no leaves or foliage.

 Ponderosa Pine - Pinus ponderosa

-Once this tree is established, it will be tolerant to some dry soil conditions.
+Once this tree is established, it will be tolerant of some dry soil conditions.
 It grows best at 4000-8500 feet in elevations.
-This is a great timber tree and does not have many problems.
-They can be massive and large because they can grow erect and tall.
+This is an excellent timber tree and does not have many problems.
+They can be massive and significant because they can grow erect and tall.
 The foliage or needles are up at the top, and they will shed during the winter months but not a lot because they will still retain some.
 The needles can be used as a heat absorber or water absorber around bushes and other plants.